 If you’re unsure, check your UCAS account.
 If you missed your firm offer grades but made your insurance offer, you don’t need to accept it formally.
 Check any communication from your university to see if they require anything more from you, as they may want some documentation for medical requirements or proof of grades.

-However, there are some other elements to this results day, and clearing is the one which most people worry about.
-It is essentially the way that universities fill up space on courses which aren’t full yet, and it has some great opportunities available, so let’s look at that in more detail.
+For more information, read our article on how to reply to UCAS offers.
+However, there are some other elements to results day each year, and clearing is the one that most people worry about.
+It is essentially the way that universities fill up space on courses that aren’t filled yet, and it has some great opportunities available, so let’s look into it in more detail.

 How exactly does clearing work?

 The first thing to remember about clearing is that there are lots of great options out there; there are many reasons why a university course might not be full.
-In 2018, many Russell Group universities such as Bristol and Manchester had places available on results day and Clearing is how they filled them.
-It’s an opportunity to find a course which works for you when the universities have all the information they need.
+It’s an opportunity to find a course that works for you when the universities have all the information they need.

 There is a lot to do on results day, especially if you don’t reach your expected entry requirements, and Clearing can be fast-paced.
 Keep notes of who you speak to, their job title, and exactly which course they are offering you.
 It’s easy to get confused if you speak to several people, so you should have all the information to hand.